45 Interesting Facts About Raleigh, NC You May Not Have Known

 6. What is the Population of Raleigh?

-According to the 2019 U.S. Census, the population of Raleigh is 474,069.
-It is the 2nd most populous city in North Carolina (behind Charlotte) and the 41st most populous city in the USA.
+It is the second-largest city in North Carolina (behind Charlotte) by population, and the 40th most populous city in the USA.

 Wake County has an estimated population of 1,111,761 (2019) and is now the largest county in North Carolina.

-The racial makeup of Raleigh in 2019 was:
+The racial makeup of Raleigh in 2024 is:

-The predominant religion in Raleigh is Christianity, with the largest numbers of adherents being:
+The predominant religion in Raleigh is Christianity (77% of the population), with the largest numbers of adherents being:

 7. Does Raleigh have a nickname?